ipfs/ipfs-docs/docs/concepts/hashing.md

 It is important though to understand that a content identifier for a specific file added to IPFS does not equal the output of the respective hash function for that file.
 Hash functions are widely used as to check for file integrity.
 The downlooad provider published the output of a hash function for a file next to the file download.
 This output is called the checksum of that file.
 The checksum enables downloaders of the file to verify that the has not been altered since it was published or during the dowload.
 This check is done by performing the same hash function that was used to generate the checksum.
 If the local output matches the checksum, the file is verified and was not altered.

-Lets look at a concrete example: When you download the image file for the Ubuntu Linux distribution you might see the following SHA-256 checksum on the website:
+Lets look at a concrete example: When you download an image file for the Ubuntu Linux distribution you might see the following SHA-256 checksum on the website listed for verification purposes:

 ```
-0xB45165ED3CD437B9FFAD02A2AAD22A4DDC69162470E2622982889CE5826F6E3D
+0xB45165ED3CD437B9FFAD02A2AAD22A4DDC69162470E2622982889CE5826F6E3D ubuntu-20.04.1-desktop-amd64.iso
 ```

-ubuntu-20.04.1-desktop-amd64.iso

-You can now verify the file integrity of the download:
+You can now verify the file integrity after the download of the file:

 ```
 echo "b45165ed3cd437b9ffad02a2aad22a4ddc69162470e2622982889ce5826f6e3d *ubuntu-20.04.1-desktop-amd64.iso" | shasum -a 256 --check